Sophus Hansen

 He is well known for stopping 2 crosses in the 1912 Olympic final against Great Britain.

-In his civil life Hansen was employed, at first as a stonemason, and later as an insurance man.
-In the years 1922-1934 excelled as a football referee refereeing about 20 internationals.
-In the 1930 Mitropa Cup Hansen refereed both the semifinals and both legs of the final between Sparta Prague and Rapid Vienna.
+In his civil life, Hansen was employed, at first, as a stonemason and later as an insurance man and in the years 1922-1934, excelled as a football referee, refereeing about 20 internationals.
+In the 1930 Mitropa Cup, Hansen refereed both the semifinals and both legs of the final between Sparta Prague and Rapid Vienna.
 Hansen was also a respected football jurist.

-He died in February 1962, while living at Østerbro in Copenhagen.
+He died in February 1962 while living at Østerbro in Copenhagen.